ofentse-sithole/Bantu_Health/README.md

 # 📱 Bantu Health

 ## 📖 Description
-Bantu Health is a revolutionary mobile healthcare application designed to bridge the gap between patients and medical services in Africa.
+Bantu Health is a revolutionary mobile healthcare application designed to bridge the gap between patients and medical services in South Africa.
 Our platform leverages cutting-edge AI technology to provide instant medical diagnosis and connect users with healthcare providers.

 ## ⚡ Quick Links
 - [Installation Guide](#installation)